nurpeiis/Arabic-DID/README.md

 - `labels` - this is the folder that contains labels space for the dialects at each level
   - `label_space.tsv` - table that contains dependency between city, province, country and region
+- `data_process` - directory that contains data  processing scripts, where each file is a script for the dataset
 - `bottom_up` - if the label is at city level it will go up to country and region level using `label_space`
 - `compute_distances` - given geographical locations it will return distance between those locations
 - `data_utils` - utility functions for data it will encode those data and labels
-- `collect_data` - functions to collect data based on the training or validation and datasets
+- `data_aggregation` - functions to collect data based on the training or validation and datasets
 - `did_dataset` - helper `Dataset` object
 - `finetuning_utils` - finetuning utility functions
+- `experiment` - functions to run training and evaluating scripts
+- `run_experiment` - functions to run various experiments
+- `google_sheet_utils` - utility functions to record experimental results  into google  sheet through the google's API
+- `filter_logit` - functions to filter logit
+- `notebooks` - jupyter notebooks to experiment

 ## Data Processing
 ## Future Works